Find a Community

 5. Create a plan for disposing of unwanted items

 Some charities offer pick-up services if you have larger pieces of furniture to donate or multiple boxes of smaller items.
+Remember to ask each charity for a receipt so the senior can deduct these donations on their taxes.

 6. Where and how to start downsizing